robpomeroy/vscode-launcher/README.md

 - Quick exit with Q or X keys
 - Automatic workspace detection from a shared directory
 - Configurable paths for Windows and WSL workspaces
-- Dynamic UI that adjusts to window resizing
+- Dynamic UI that adjusts to window resizing and remembers last size
 - Clear visual feedback for selected items
 - Selector for VS Code Insiders or standard VS Code, with the last used selection remembered
 - Launches single instance

-## Requirements
+## Key Requirements

 - Python 3.6+
-- Dear PyGui library
+- Dear PyGui library (see also `requirements.txt`)
-- VS Code installed on Windows and/or WSL
+- VS Code installed on Windows and/or WSL, optionally with Insiders also

 ## Configuration